cowryio/shell/readme.md

-### What is a Shell
+### What is a Seed

-A shell is a signed container of electronic value that can be transferred through a shell host, email or any text-enabled communication platform.
-Shells are fully signed to guarantee integrity.
+A seed is a signed container of electronic value that can be transferred through a seed host, email or any text-enabled communication platform.
+Seeds are fully signed to guarantee integrity.